shentufoundation/hub/docs/installation.md

 nano ~/.profile
 ```

-Now you need to setup Go language environment variables for your project.
-Commonly you need to set 3 environment variables as GOROOT, GOPATH and PATH.
+Next, setup Go language environment variables for your project.
+Usually, you need to set 3 environment variables: GOROOT, GOPATH and PATH.

 `GOROOT` is the location where Go package is installed on your system.
 `GOPATH` is the location of your work directory.
 For example my project directory is ~/Projects/Proj1 .